simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-challenges-in-the-healthcare-industry/index.en.md

 Healthcare organizations should also promote a culture of transparency, where employees feel comfortable reporting security incidents or vulnerabilities without fear of retribution.
 This can help ensure that security incidents are identified and addressed quickly, reducing the risk of data breaches and other cyber attacks.

-Additionally, healthcare organizations should hold employees accountable for security breaches.
+Also, healthcare organizations should hold employees accountable for security breaches.
 This includes implementing policies and procedures for reporting security incidents, conducting investigations into security incidents, and taking appropriate disciplinary action when necessary.

 By adopting a culture of security, healthcare organizations can create an environment where protecting patient data is a top priority, and where all employees are equipped with the knowledge and skills they need to recognize and respond to cybersecurity threats.
 This can help reduce the risk of data breaches and other cyber attacks, and help ensure that patient data is protected from unauthorized access and exposure.